leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 When both aleatory and epistemic uncertainties are present in $\mathbf{u}$, a *nested (double) Monte Carlo* approach can be used for determininsitc models without confounding the two distinct types of uncertainty.
-As illustrated in \autoref{fig:dmc}, Latin-hypercube samples are first drawn from the epistemic interval, conditioned on which aleatory samples are drawn from the aleatoric probability distributions.
+As illustrated in \autoref{fig:dmc} with the examplar function B (see \autoref{fig:two_functions}), Latin-hypercube samples are first drawn from the epistemic interval, conditioned on which aleatory samples are drawn from the aleatoric probability distributions.
 Propagate these samples, which are visually denoted as rug ticks alongside the abscissa, through the computational model results in an ensemble of CDF (cumulative distribution function) of the QoI whereby a final p-box is obtained as the envelope.
 Each CDF (orange color) correponds to an epistemic sample.

 ![Workflow of the Double Monte Carlo method.\label{fig:dmc}](dmc_flowchart.png)

-To scale to a more realistic setting, \autoref{fig:imc} illustrates the workflow of *interval Monte Carlo* method where a mixture of aleatory, epistemic, and mixed uncertainty parameters are present, and a certain copula is specified denoting the dependency structure.
+To scale to a more realistic setting, \autoref{fig:imc} illustrates the workflow of *interval Monte Carlo* method using the examplar function A where a mixture of aleatory, epistemic, and mixed uncertainty parameters are present, plus a certain copula is specified denoting the dependency structure.
 Correlated samples in the uniform space from the copula, visually denoted as rug ticks alongside the probability axis, are converted to physical space through alpha-cuts.
 Interval propagation (see [the last section](#interval-propagation-in-a-non-intrusive-manner)) then does the heavy lifting in which scalar values can be considered as degenerate intervals.
 As a result, the response QoI in \autoref{fig:imc} is then obtained as a p-box shown in gray.
 In contrast, a pinched response, obtained from propagating pinched input variables (e.g. a p-box is pinched into a distribution and an interval is pinched into a scalar), is also shown as a comparison.
 Importantly, the pinched result being enclosed  in the p-box manifests a critical feature of probability bounds analysis which yields results that are guaranteed to encolse all possible distributions of the ouput so long as the input p-boxes were all sure to enclose their respective distributions.

 ![Workflow of the Interval Monte Carlo method.
 The first row shows the marginal of the inputs and the second row shows the bivariate copula density. \label{fig:imc}](imc_diagram2.png)